 NSPA All-American honors

-On what has become a recent challenge for Feather staffs, the 2015 version once again were honored with by the National Scholastic Press Association with a 6th NSPA All-American rating with four Marks of Distinction in December 2015 for their 6th straight honor.
+On what has become a recent challenge for Feather staffs, the 2015 version once again was honored with by the National Scholastic Press Association with a 6th NSPA All-American rating with four Marks of Distinction in December 2015 for their 6th straight honor.

-For the fifth year in a row, Feather editors celebrated with the staff as the National Scholastic Press Association honored The Feather Online with five Marks of Distinction and a NSPA All-American rating in 2014.
+For the fifth year in a row, Feather editors celebrated with the staff at the National Scholastic Press Association honored The Feather Online with five Marks of Distinction and a NSPA All-American rating in 2014.
 The Feather also earned NSPA All-American honors in 2013 with five Marks of Distinction.

 The Feather Online as an All-American online newspaper in November 2012.
 The campus paper earned Marks of Distinction in four out of five categories.
 The previous year, the NSPA awarded The Feather Online as an All-American online newspaper a second time in September 2011.
 And for the first time in school history, The Feather earned distinctions in all five scoring categories.